 While these traits often describe a good candidate for dental implants, your dentist will examine your jaw structure and medical history to determine whether you are qualified to undergo the procedure.
-If you qualify, an oral surgeon or periodontist will place the implant or implants and then one of our dentists can make the permanent crown that will provide the finishing touch.
+If you qualify, Dr. Slagter will place the implant or implants, and a permanent crown or other restoration will be custom-designed and crafted to provide the finishing touch.

 “You may have trouble distinguishing between the dental implant and your natural teeth!”

 The dental implant procedure can be performed to replace a single tooth or to support a restoration replacing multiple teeth.
 Depending on your unique needs and qualifications, our implant dentist will recommend a solution that can provide the best possible results.

 More and more people are discovering the significant benefits of replacing a missing tooth with an implant versus a traditional bridge.
 Beyond their natural-looking appearance, dental implants hold structural advantages that bridges do not.
 For example, bridges entail an artificial tooth that requires the support of the adjacent teeth, which alters your otherwise healthy teeth.
 By opting for an implant, you are choosing a standalone replacement.